 Can sweat cause pimples and acne?

-- situated along the hairline and jawline of the face often covering the entire forehead too,
+- Facial involvement is worst along the hairline and jaw line of the face often covering the entire forehead too,

-- running down the sides and back of the neck
+- Acne can be seen running down the sides of the neck

 For the neck, back and chest: